kendalllcs/CMTT/README.md

 Ensure you have Python 3.x installed and then install project dependencies: pip install -r requirements.txt

-## Usage

-1. Install Python 3.x and the required dependencies.
-2. From the terminal, run `python main_script.py`.
-3. Drop Python files into the monitored folder to trigger automatic analysis.

 ## Contributing

 Contributions to enhance the tool or add new features are welcome!
 Please fork the repository, make your changes, and submit a pull request.